irenemanning/phase4-review-repo-1/README.md

 ## Overview
 Like That is an application designed for users to rate and review skincare products.
 This app is built with a React frontend and a Ruby-on-Rails backend.
+It uses sqlite3 as the database manager.

 Running the Application
 To run the backend of this application, run the following commands in a terminal:
 - bundle install (to install dependencies)
+- rails db:drop
+- rails db:create
 - rails db:migrate (to migrate migrate database)
 - rails db:seed (to seed database)
 - rails s (to run rails server)